 When microaggressions go unaddressed, employees may feel that the organization doesn’t prioritize their well-being, leading to decreased job satisfaction.
 This lack of perceived employee support can demotivate individuals, contributing to higher absenteeism and turnover.

-FAQs: Microagressions in the Workplace
+FAQs: Microaggressions in the Workplace

 How does an EAP help with microaggressions?